jscherff/cmdbd/README.md

 * **`DBName`** is the database schema used by the application.
 * **`Params`** are additional parameters to pass to the driver (advanced).

-#### Query Settings (`queries.json`)
+#### Datastore Query Settings (`queries.json`)
-The query configuration file contains SQL queries used by the server to interact with the database.
+The query configuration file contains SQL queries used by the model to interact with the datastore.
 Do not change anything in this file unless directed to do so by a qualified database administrator.

 ### Startup
 The installation package configures the daemon to start automatically when on system startup.
 On initial package installation, you will have to start the daemon manually because there are post-installation steps required (e.g., configuration and database setup) for the daemon to start successfully.
 On subssequent package upgrades, the RPM package will shutdown and restart the daemon automatically.